Krzysztof-Cieslak/Krzysztof-Cieslak.github.io/_posts/2016-07-27-Working-with-F#-Projects-In-VSCode.md

 `fsproj` files contain also list of used references.
 Generally there are 3 types of those - external references from NuGet (this type is handled by Paket), project references and GAC references.
 To handle 2 later cases Ionide provides two commands.

 `F#: Add Project Reference` command will ask you which project you want to edit (there will be list of all projects found in current workspace), and after which project you want to reference.
-For GAC references Ionide provides `F#: Add Reference` command which works in very
+For GAC references Ionide provides `F#: Add Reference` command which works in very similar way.

 # Solution-wide editor features